texastribune/data-visuals-guides/computer-setup.md

 git config --global hub.protocol https
 ```

+For more information on git and guthub, check out [this interactive tutorial](https://try.github.io/) or [this walk through](https://guides.github.com/activities/hello-world/) to get started.

 ## Installing Docker

 Docker is a tool for containerizing apps.
 We use it for deploys and database management.
 You'll need [Docker for Mac](https://docs.docker.com/docker-for-mac/).